chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

 - Go modules use a unique approach where the module path itself serves as the repository identifier.
 The module path follows a URL-like format that includes the hosting platform and repository location.
 - While this design is elegant for well-known platforms (GitHub, GitLab, Bitbucket), it creates ambiguity because:
   - Module paths may use custom domains with redirects (vanity URLs)
-  - Converting a module path to a browsable repository URL requires knowledge of platform-specific conventions
+  - Converting a module path to a browsable repository URL requires knowledge of platform-specific conventions:
+    - **GitHub**: `github.com/user/repo` → `https://github.com/user/repo` (straightforward conversion)
+    - **GitLab**: `gitlab.com/group/project` → `https://gitlab.com/group/project` (may include nested groups)
+    - **Bitbucket**: Module paths need different URL structures for Bitbucket Cloud vs. self-hosted instances
+    - **Vanity domains**: Custom domains like `golang.org/x/tools` require following HTML meta tags or DNS TXT records to discover the actual repository (in this case `https://github.com/golang/tools`)
+    - **Submodules**: Module paths like `github.com/org/repo/subpkg/v2` may point to subdirectories, requiring logic to identify the repository root
   - The `go.mod` file contains no explicit repository URL field
-  - Tools must either scrape pkg.go.dev HTML or implement URL derivation logic
+  - Tools must either scrape pkg.go.dev HTML or implement URL derivation logic for each platform
 - The implicit nature of repository location makes automated extraction dependent on heuristics and external services.

 ### Unspecified